When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 And most importantly, remember that like any investment strategy, past performance doesn’t guarantee future results.
 The stock market can be fickle, and even the most reliable dividend payers can fall on hard times.

-8. Renting Out Equipment
+8. Renting out equipment

 I did this on a very small scale, so it was easy.
 But I can also see potential for it to get complicated fast.